 As for the food all I can say is that wait for more post but if you are in hurry check this picture I posted on Instagram

-Wink wink, how about following desi Traveler on Instagram and get more more stories from Jordan, one of the safest countries in world to travel.
+Wink wink, how about following desi Traveler on Instagram and get more stories from Jordan, one of the safest countries in the world to travel el.
 The hashtag for the same is #GoJordan and #UnravelingJordan.

 I promise that I will not sell, rent, or donate your email to anybody